-Bill has been practicing law with Tydings for more than 40 years.
+Bill has been practicing law with Tydings for 50 years.
 Although he began as a general business practitioner representing clients in both litigation and transactional matters, for almost three decades his practice has been limited to civil litigation, with an emphasis on antitrust, business torts, employment, securities law, real estate, and other business litigation.
 He has tried cases in federal and state courts throughout Maryland and elsewhere, and has represented clients before arbitration panels and in a variety of administrative courts, with particular focus on matters before the Maryland Tax Court.
 Prior to joining Tydings, Bill clerked for the Honorable William J. McWilliams, Associate Judge of the Maryland Court of Appeals.

 - Represented one of the world’s largest pension funds in litigation involving ownership interests in a real estate portfolio valued in excess of one-half billion dollars.
 At trial, the pension fund prevailed against a joint venture partner, convincing the Court that the partner no longer had an interest in the portfolio, and that the pension fund was the sole owner.